Hystabec/DaedalusEngine/README.md

-# DaedalusEngine
+# Daedalus Engine
 ![Daedalus Engine](/resources/DD_Logo_V1.png)
-Daedalus Engine is a personal Game engine project that i'm developing using tutorials and guides to improve my C++ skills as well as to help improve my knowledge of game engine and architecting large software systems.
+Daedalus Engine is a personal game engine project that i'm developing using tutorials and guides to improve my C++ skills as well as to help improve my knowledge of game engine and architecting large software systems.

 Primarily following [The Cherno's - "Game Engine" series](https://www.youtube.com/playlist?list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT) when developing the engine.